Code of Ethics for AMGA Meetings

-This Code of Ethics applies at all AMGA live and virtual meetings, conferences, forums, and meeting-related events, including those sponsored by organizations other than AMGA but held in conjunction with AMGA events in which they participate.
+This Code of Conduct applies at all AMGA in-person and virtual meetings, conferences, forums, and meeting-related events, including those sponsored by organizations other than AMGA but held in conjunction with AMGA events in which AMGA participates.
+As such, this Code does not give rise to a legal cause of action, create a presumption, or serve as evidence that a legal duty has been breached, or form the basis for governmental enforcement proceedings.

 1. Expected Behavior

-1. Attendees are expected to at all times uphold the reputation of AMGA and the dignity of membership therein.
-As such, all members, participants, attendees, AMGA staff members, invitees, and vendors at events and meetings shall be treated with respect and consideration.
+1. Participants are expected to at all times uphold the reputation of AMGA and the dignity of membership therein.
+As such, participants, which includes, but is not limited to, all AMGA members, corporate partners, speakers, attendees, invitees, vendors, and all other participants at AMGA events and meetings, shall be treated with respect and consideration.

-2. Attendees shall be considerate, respectful, and collaborative, communicating openly with respect for others, and critiquing ideas rather than individuals.
+2. Participants shall be considerate, respectful, and collaborative, communicating openly with respect for others, and critiquing ideas rather than individuals.

 3. At all times during meetings and events, the specific rules and policies of the meeting, event, venue, hotel, or AMGA contracted facilities shall be respected in their entirety.